SigismundBT/mostir/docs/docs/getting-started.md

 mostir init
 ```

-This will generate a `mostir.config.mjs` in your project root.
+- This will generate a `mostir.config.mjs` in your project root.
+- The `build` section in `mostir.config.mjs` follows [esbuild options](https://esbuild.github.io/api/).
+- ⚠️ In the `init`-generated `mostir.config.mjs`, if you want to build with `bundle: false`, you should remove the `external` option.

 👉 **Review and adjust the settings before running `build`, or it may fail.**

 Run your first build: